-Here are some facts on how uPVC holds up against wood.
+After putting it to the test, here are some facts on how uPVC holds up against the wood.

 Maintenance: Wood requires more maintenance than vinyl.
 It needs to be repainted or stained every 3-4 years.
 It is also more prone to weather or paint damage.
 Vinyl requires almost no maintenance other than regular cleanings.

 Installation: Wood is a lot heavier than vinyl and, therefore, more difficult to install.

 Cost: uPVC is cheaper than wood.
 It is also less expensive to install and repair.